Curio sulcicalyx (N.E.Br.) P.V.Heath

 Kleinia pusilla, Othonna pusilla, Senecio iosensis, Senecio klinghardtianus, Senecio pusillus, Senecio sulcicalyx

-Curio sulcicalyx, formerly known as Senecio sulcicalyx, is an interesting small succulent, up to 4 inches (10 cm) tall, with underground tuberous roots and spreading rhizomes.
+Curio sulcicalyx, formerly known as Senecio sulcicalyx, is an interesting small succulent with underground tuberous roots, short branches, and thick fleshy leaves.
+It grows up to 4 inches (10 cm) tall and spreads by rhizomes.
 Branches are up to 2 inches (5 cm) long.
-Leaves are green with darker longitudinal lines, sometimes with short whitish hairs, up to 1 inch (2.5 cm) long, and up to 0.5 inches (1.3 cm) in diameter.
+Leaves are green with darker longitudinal lines, sometimes with short whitish hairs, up to 1 inch (2.5 cm) long and up to 0.5 inches (1.3 cm) in diameter.
 Flower heads are usually white to mauve, sometimes yellow, and appear in spring.

-The specific epithet "sulcicalyx" derives from the Latin "sulci," meaning "furrows" and "calyx," meaning "husk or pod."
+The specific epithet "sulcicalyx" derives from the Latin words "sulci," meaning "furrows," and "calyx," meaning "husk or pod."

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.